 Pregnancy and postnatal period

 There is an increased risk of PE at any stage of the pregnancy until six weeks postnatally.
 Any symptoms of DVT or a PE in a pregnant or postnatal woman should be taken seriously and investigated immediately.

-Treatment in pregnancy is with heparin injections rather than warfarin tablets.
+Treatment in pregnancy is with heparin injections rather than warfarin or other tablets.
 This is because warfarin can potentially cause harm (birth defects) to the unborn child.
 For a massive PE where the patient is unwell, any of the additional treatments listed above may be used.

 Treatment in pregnancy is continued until three months after the embolism or until six weeks postnatally, whichever is longer.

 Postnatally, warfarin can be started in place of heparin, once bleeding from the birth has settled.

 Heparin and warfarin can be taken by breastfeeding mothers.
 If taking warfarin and breastfeeding, it is advisable to ensure that the baby has had its routine vitamin K injection.
 This is because vitamin K helps counteract the effects of warfarin.
 (In the UK, all babies are routinely given a vitamin K injection at birth, unless parents object.
 Vitamin K helps prevent clotting problems in newborn babies anyway, regardless of whether the mother is taking treatment.)

 Apixaban and rivaroxaban are not suitable to be taken when breast feeding.

 Most people with a PE are treated successfully and do not get complications.
 However, there are some possible, serious complications and these include: